RunestoneInteractive/RunestoneServer/docker/README.md

 ### 2. Add Users

-If you have an instructors.csv or students.csv that you want to add to the database, put them in a folder called "configs" in the root of the repository:  The format of the csv files is to have one person per line with the format of each line as follows:
+If you have an `instructors.csv` or `students.csv` that you want to add to the database, put them in a folder called `configs` in the root of the repository.
+The format of the csv files is to have one person per line with the format of each line as follows:

 ```
 username,email,first_name,last_name,pw,course
 ```

 This will create usernames for each person and pre-register them for the course.
 In the case of instructors it register and make them instructors for the course.
-From the $RUNESTONE_PATH directory (top level of runestone) you can exectue the following commands:
+From the `$RUNESTONE_PATH` directory (top level of runestone) you can exectue the following commands:

 ```bash